-3.2.5 Securing Services to Mitigate Harm
+3.6 Coordinating and Securing Services to Mitigate Harm

-At any point in the Investigation, beginning with initial contact, the adult may be in need of necessary services to mitigate harm.
+At any point in the APS Response, beginning with initial contact, the adult may be in need of necessary services to mitigate harm.
 This may include crisis intervention to provide life-sustaining services, such as food, heating/air or shelter.
 Whether or not a case is substantiated, these services must be provided to the adult and should begin as early as the needs are identified.
 Specific services will be unique to each adult and their individual needs.
-Adults must be consulted on services available to them, and when competent, consent for services should be secured by signature.
+Adults must be consulted on services available to them, and when competent, consent for APS to coordinate services should be secured by signature.

-Consent for Services
+3.6.1 Consent for Services

 Adults must be consulted on services available to them, and when an adult has not been deemed incompetent by a court, consent for the coordination of services should be secured by signature for adults not in APS custody.
-If an adult initially refuses to consent to services, diligent efforts must be made to ensure that the adult understands what is available to them, are given the opportunity to describe other services that they may be in need of and are provided with an individualized service array.
+If an adult initially refuses to consent for services, diligent efforts must be made to ensure that the adult understands what is available to them, are given the opportunity to describe other services that they may be in need of and are provided with an individualized service array.
 If diligent efforts are made and the adult still refuses services, the case manager must respect the adult's decision and close the case unless the refusal for services will result in the adult's life being in danger.
 These cases must be consulted with team leaders and county legal team for further guidance.
-For more specific information on securing services to mitigate harm, please refer to APS Policy Manual, Chapter 7 - Securing Services to Mitigate Harm.

-Medicaid and Medicare
+3.6.2 Medicaid and Medicare

 Medicaid is a joint federal and state eligibility-based program that provides health coverage for eligible residents of South Carolina.
 People who have Medicaid qualify for the program in one or more different eligibility categories.
 The Medicaid category(s) that they are in will determine the level of benefits and services they are eligible to receive.
 Case managers should verify Medicaid eligibility status for all adults in the APS system.
 If the adult has Medicaid benefits, the case manager should verify it is the correct type to best meet the needs of the adult.
 If the adult does not currently have Medicaid, it is the case manager's responsibility to apply for Medicaid on behalf of the adult.
 If the adult is denied or is ineligible, it is the case manager's responsibility to determine next steps.
-All Medicaid related actions should go through the regional director to the state office Medicaid

 Medicare is a federal age-based health insurance program.
-All adults 65 yrs or older (or younger if the adult has a disability) are eligible to sign up for a Medicare option.
+All adults 65 years or older (or younger if the adult has a disability) are eligible to sign up for a Medicare option.
 Case managers should verify Medicare status for all adults in the APS system.
 If the adult had Medicare benefits, the case manager should verify which option.
 If the adult does not currently have Medicare and they meet the age and/or disability requirement, it is the case manager's responsibility to apply for Medicare benefits on behalf of the adult.
 If the adult refuses Medicare benefits, the case manager must document the adults wishes in CAPSS.